AppliedAcousticsChalmers/auralization-toolbox/README.md

 > M. A. Poletti and U. P. Svensson, 'Beamforming Synthesis of Binaural Responses From Computer Simulations of Acoustic Spaces,' J. Acoust.
 Soc.
 Am.
 124, pp. 301–315 (2008)

 As to our awareness, direct auralization of sound fields sampled along surfaces as well as auralization of sound fields sampled on a cubical surface via ambisonics has not been presented before.
+[Here](resources/Chalmers_Auralization_Toolbox_v1.pdf), you'll find documentation on all ambisonics-based methods that the Chalmers Auralization Toolbox comprises.
+A detailed documentation of the direct methods will be provided shortly.

 ## License